WojciechT95/World_of_warcraft_battlegrouds_analysis/README.md

 The above analysis of the data shows that:

-1.The dominant faction in all the games analyzed is the Horde.
+1. The dominant faction in all the games analyzed is the Horde.

-2.The role of healing classes is critically important and is key to winning matches.
+2. The role of healing classes is critically important and is key to winning matches.

-3.The most optimal team should include:
+3. The most optimal team should include:
 -Damage Dealers, playing with Warlock, Priest, Mage, Hunter and Death Knight classes.
 -Healers, playing with Monk and Priest classes
 -Flag Catcher, playing with Monk, Druid and Demon Hunter classes.